jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 The Packet Test task was used to evaluate performance and latency.
 The LEDs are toggled at various points in time.
 By using a scope, you can get an idea of how the stack and the hardware are performing.
 For example, if one Starter Kit is configured as the transmitter and another as a receiver, you can probe LED1 on the transmitter to see when the timer interrupt triggered and probe LED3 on the receiver to see when the packet arrived.

-The web server and ftp server parts of the FreeRTOS+TCP demo also run on the MZ class microcontrollers.
+The web server and ftp server parts of the FreeRTOS+TCP demo also run on the MX class microcontrollers.
 In order to shoehorn a RAM disk into the available RAM, I hacked `ff_format.c` to allow the RAM disk to be formatted with FAT12.
 This means the `vCreateAndVerifyExampleFiles()` test from the FreeRTOS+TCP demo is able to work properly, and by extension the servers too.
 The web server with a smaller RAM disk has also been squeezed on to the MX.

 ## Ethernet driver